danbev/learning-ai/notes/llm-chain.md

   prompt: llm_chain::prompt::model::Data<alloc::string::String>,
 }
 ```
+Most of these fields are explained in [llm.md](llm.md).

-We can inspect input.the prompt using:
+We can inspect input.prompt using:
 ```console
 (gdb) set print elements 0
 (gdb) p input.prompt